TACO: Temporal Consensus Optimization for Continual Neural Mapping: Temporal Consensus Optimization for Continual Neural Mapping

 \section{Temporal Consensus Optimization for Continual Neural Mapping}

-We now present the core algorithmic formulation of TACO.
-We propose to view consensus as enforced between the current model and its historical snapshots.
+Now, we explain the main idea behind TACO.
+We propose to view consensus as enforcing agreement between the current model and its historical snapshots (model parameters from the past).
 From this perspective, continual neural mapping can be viewed as optimizing a current neural implicit map from streaming observations while retaining a set of frozen historical snapshots that encode past knowledge.
-Naively updating the current model risks catastrophic forgetting, whereas rigidly enforcing parameter preservation can hinder adaptation when the scene evolves.
-Next, we will discuss how we can reach the trade-off between these two extremes by enforcing consensus between the current model and its historical snapshots.